moonmaster9000/specdown/SPEC.markdown

 ## Why?

 I love README DRIVEN DEVELOPMENT.
 I love the free-form nature of writing a README.
 I dislike the process of copying and transforming my README into cucumber.
-Gherkin works well for some types of requirements, but I dislike turning readable, natural prose into "Given/When/Then" Gherkin.
+Gherkin works well for many types of requirements, but I dislike turning readable, natural prose into "Given/When/Then" Gherkin.
 I dislike turning my readable prose into RSpec even more.

 ## How?